FluffyBullet/exertFitness/README.md

 ## <u>Research</u>
 1. characteristics of personal trainers
     * Routine
-        1. For personal trainers to optimize their clients muscle growth, a schedule is created with the client for type of exe rcises, daily routine and removal of bad-habits.
+        1. For personal trainers to optimize their clients muscle growth, a schedule is created with the client for type of exercises, daily routine and removal of bad-habits.
             1. This feature can be met with an "objectives" chart or progression feedback at a later stage of the website application.
     * Consumption
         1. A huge impactor to personal training and gaining muscle is the balance of consumption.
 A Healthy maintenance of weight and muscles requires Women to consume approximately 2,000 calories per day and Men to consume 2,500 calories per day.<br>